Skip to Content

 *Originally published December 2015.

-• Be aware that barley is not gluten-free, but other gluten-free grains such as brown rice, millet, or buckwheat groats can be substituted for it in this soup.
+To make this gluten-free, grains such as brown rice, millet, or buckwheat groats can be substituted for barley.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!